myokit/myokit/examples/README.md

 ## Technical notes

-The "technical notes" are a series of notebooks that explain or define some of the trickier parts in Myokit.
+This section contains notebooks that explain or define some of the trickier parts in Myokit.
-They are used in developing Myokit, and to document decisions made along the way.
+They are used in Myokit development, and document tricky decisions made along the way.
-They have not been reviewed or checked extensively, so some errors may be present.
+These notebooks have not been reviewed or checked extensively, so some errors may be present.

 1. [Pacing](https://nbviewer.jupyter.org/github/MichaelClerx/myokit/blob/main/examples/t1-pacing.ipynb)
 2. [Logging](https://nbviewer.jupyter.org/github/MichaelClerx/myokit/blob/main/examples/t2-logging.ipynb)